Ava-Fox/caleb-best-of/README.md

 ###### Random tips

 ###### Credits:
-    Huge shoutout to Will W. and Charlie Volow for pairing with me on this!
+    Huge shoutout to Will W., Al Sweigart, and Charlie Volow for pairing with me on this!